 As for the non-Muslim carriers in this respective, the offering of the Halal meal is based on special food labels known as MOML or Muslim meal, one of the 21 special food code in IATA standards.
 Apart from the in-flight services, food and beverage are also offered to the frontend passengers at the airport lounges.

-However, the preparation of MOML is perceived to be weak in some locations with regards to the conformity of Halal standards by the non-Muslim caterers.
+However, the preparation of MOML is perceived to be weak in some locations with regards to the conformity of Halal standards by non-Muslim caterers.
 The situation remained until today where both Halal and non-Halal are prepared in the same facility although both processes are segregated in a controlled environment.

 This scenario requires experience Halal auditors and training as to ensure all Halal preparation is done according to the Islamic principles by the in-flight caterers.
-It is also a need for enforcement on the supply-chain which Halal ingredients deliver by small numbers of leading suppliers and manufacturers in the region where Muslim considered as a minority such as Europe, North America, South America, North East Asia and the Central and South Africa.
+It is also a need for enforcement on the supply-chain which Halal ingredients deliver by small numbers of leading suppliers and manufacturers in the region where Muslim considered as a minority such as Europe, North America, South America, North-East Asia and Central and South Africa.

-‘The phenomenal success of the Gulf carriers, chiefly Emirates, Etihad Airways and Qatar Airways continue to exploit their natural geographic advantage, which puts more than two thirds of the world’s population within an eight-hour flight from Dubai.
+‘The phenomenal success of the Gulf carriers, chiefly Emirates, Etihad Airways and Qatar Airways continues to exploit their natural geographic advantage, which puts more than two-thirds of the world’s population within an eight-hour flight from Dubai.
 Accompanied by supportive ownership and regulatory regimes, they are growing local markets and applying new aircraft technology and service standards to generate global success.
 The past two years have been about much more than their intrinsic strengths, however.
 From being outsiders to the European established airlines, all three were admitted – if not welcomed with open arms – into the inner sanctums of the leaders of the global alliances, Star Alliance excepted.
-This has shifted the course of alliance and partnership thinking, as well as deepening their impact on global aviation’.
+This has shifted the course of alliance and partnership thinking, as well as deepening their impact on global aviation.
 Source: CAPA